Toxins may be contributing to your weight gain.

 Try to buy organic foods when you are able and always wash fruits and vegetables before eating.

 So how do you get the toxins out of your insides?

 Your body wants to cleanse itself.
 No matter what disease you’re trying to conquer, you have to address the basics of food.
 Many symptoms will disappear without any other special intervention.
 A detox plan that revolves around replacing processed foods with real foods is the most effective choice.
 Toxins make you fat and it’s time to clean your body out.

 Skin brushing and tongue scraping are important additions to detoxing.
 These techniques help rid the body of toxins as you are eating clean.

 Everyone’s body deserves to be clean.
-Everyone needs improved energy, a clear mind and a fresh start.
+Everyone needs improved energy, a clear mind, and a fresh start.

 This time next week, you will wish you would have started today.
-It only takes a few days to start seeing results of a Cleanse.
+It only takes a few days to start seeing results of a cleanse.
 Be good to your body and let it release those toxins.